rpark1995/ActiveDirectory-AddUser/README.md

 # ActiveDirectory-AddUser

-<h1>Active Directory Home Lab - Add User</h1>
+<h1>Active Directory Home Lab - Add Users and Groups</h1>

 <h2>Description</h2>
-In this lab, I am going to demonstrate how to add users in Active Directory.
+In this lab, I am going to demonstrate how to add users and groups in Active Directory.
 I will also demonstrate how to add users to a particular group.
 <br />